emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: edwards.html

+    (This short memo doesn't have an abstract.
+Basically, it describes the plan for the LISP II Relocating Garbage Collector.
+It has four
+    phases: marking, collection, relocation and moving.
+Marking is by recursive descent using a bit table.
+The remaining phases are linear sweeps through the bit table.
+The collection phase calculates how much everything needs to move, storing this information in the free blocks.
+The relocation phase updates all relocatable addresses.
+The moving phase moves the surviving objects into one contiguous block.)

 * .. _ELLIS93:

   John R. Ellis, David L. Detlefs.
 1993. "`Safe, Efficient Garbage Collection for C++ <http://www.hpl.hp.com/techreports/Compaq-DEC/SRC-RR-102.pdf>`_".
 Xerox PARC.

   .. abstract: ellis93.html

+    We propose adding safe, efficient garbage collection to C++, eliminating the possibility of storage-management bugs and making the design of complex, object-oriented systems much easier.
+This can be accomplished with almost no change to the language itself and only small changes to existing implementations, while retaining compatibility with existing class libraries.

 * .. _FERREIRA96:

   Paulo Ferreira.
 1996. "`Larchant: garbage collection in a cached distributed shared store with persistence by reachability <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.31.8434&rep=rep1&type=pdf>`_".
 Université Paris VI.
 Thése de doctorat.

   .. abstract: ferreira96.html

+    The model of Larchant is that of a *Shared Address Space* (spanning every site in a network including secondary storage) with *Persistence By Reachability*.
+To provide the illusion of a shared address space across the network, despite the fact that site memories are disjoint, Larchant implements a *distributed shared memory* mechanism.
+Reachability is accessed by tracing the pointer graph, starting from the persistent root, and reclaiming unreachable objects.
+This is the task of *Garbage Collection* (GC).

+    GC was until recently thought to be intractable in a large-scale system, due to problems of scale, incoherence, asynchrony, and performance.
+This thesis presents the solutions that Larchant proposes to these problems.

+    The GC algorithm in Larchant combines tracing and reference-listing.
+It traces whenever economically feasible, i.e., as long as the memory subset being collected remains local to a site, and counts references that would cost I/O traffic to trace.
+    GC is orthogonal to coherence, i.e., makes progress even if only incoherent replicas are locally available.
+The garbage collector runs concurrently and asynchronously to applications.
+The reference-listing boundary changes dynamically and seamlessly, and independently at each site, in order to collect cycles of unreachable objects.

+    We prove formally that our GC algorithm is correct, i.e., it is safe and live.
+The performance results from our Larchant prototype show that our design goals (scalability, coherence orthogonality, and good performance) are fulfilled.

 * .. _FS98: